 - Admission to our graduate program is based on a competitive selection process.
 Meeting the minimum requirements published does not guarantee admission to our program.

-- Domestic applicants with a lower cumulative GPA but elevated GRE’s may also be admitted conditionally.
+- Domestic applicants with a lower cumulative GPA may be admitted conditionally.

 - Letters of recommendation are also given considerable weight in the evaluation process.